HackusatePvP/character-chat-app/README.md

 ### Errors
 If the app does not launch check the following:
-1. Ensure C++ Redistruables are installed.
+1. Ensure C++ Redistributables are installed.
 This is required for both llamacpp and RenEngine.
 2. Ensure your java compiler is set to JDK 25.
 Sometimes your Windows Java and IDE Java are two different things.
 3. Ensure you installed the latest release.
 4. Invalidate caches and restart.